Dao-AILab/flash-attention/README.md

 FlashAttention-2 with ROCm currently supports:
 1. MI200 or MI300 GPUs.
 2. Datatype fp16 and bf16
-3. Forward's head dimensions up to 256.
-Backward head dimensions up to 128.
+3. Both forward's and backward's head dimensions up to 256.

 ## How to use FlashAttention